Hermitian Matrix Function Synthesis without Block-Encoding: Introduction

 and provides closed--form expressions for the SU(2) rotation parameters that implement the joint transformation.
 This structural shift reduces the dependency on numerical angle synthesis and replaces it with algebraic constraints on the polynomial pair $(P, Q)$, thus streamlining the circuit construction and improving scalability.
 The existence theorem for the complementary polynomial in GQSP is not merely existential--it is highly constructive as well.
 Embedded within it is an algorithmic procedure for generating the complementary polynomial $Q$ given a normalized complex polynomial $P$, typically involving the root-finding of associated complex polynomials on the unit circle~\cite{BerntsonSunderhauf2025}.
 While this approach is mathematically explicit, a more practical alternative is provided through a nonlinear optimization scheme that directly searches for the SU(2) rotation parameters satisfying the GQSP constraints, which offers promising efficiency and scalability~\cite{motlagh2024}, particularly when compared to the angle synthesis bottlenecks encountered in the QSP protocol.

 While GQSP provides a powerful framework for implementing polynomial transformations of unitary operators within quantum circuits, many practical applications demand the ability to act on more general classes of matrices---particularly Hermitian operators, which arise naturally in quantum simulation, optimization, and measurement.
-This raises a fundamental question: how can one efficiently implement polynomial functions of Hermitian matrices on a quantum computer?
+In many important cases, such Hermitian operators arise as the symmetric part of an underlying unitary, providing a natural bridge between GQSP and polynomial transformations of Hermitian matrices.
+This raises a fundamental question: can one efficiently implement polynomial functions of such Hermitian matrices on a quantum computer?

 A tempting strategy is to apply the QSP paradigm directly to GQSP by block-encoding the Hermitian matrix into a unitary; however, this overlooks the structural distinctions between the two frameworks and fails to preserve the polynomial correspondence essential for extracting $P(H)$ in a usable form.
 Unlike QSP, where the polynomial $P(H)$ appears directly in the top-left block of the transformation due to the structure of the encoding, GQSP is intrinsically designed for unitary inputs and does not preserve this correspondence.
 As a result, the output state encodes $P(U)$, not $P(H)$, and extracting the desired transformation becomes nontrivial.
 Moreover, block-encoding itself incurs significant overhead in terms of ancilla qubits, circuit depth, and precision control.